 News and Special Events

-The museum is located at 329 E. Market Street in Smithfield.
-For more information, visit www.jcheritagecenter.org, call 919-934-2836, or send an email to heritagecenter@johnstonnc.com.
+This is a free public event.
+The museum is located at 329 E. Market Street in Downtown Smithfield.
+For more information, call the Johnston County Museum at 919-938-5912, or visit www.jcheritagecenter.org.

 Johnston County Literary and Historical Journal Published